jabeztay/datacamp/README.md

 - Intro to SQL for DS
 - Intro to Databases in Python
 - Intro to Data Visualization with Python
+- Interactive Data Visualization with Bokeh
+- Statistical Thinking in Python (Part 1)
+- Statistical Thinking in Python (Part 2)
+- Joining Data in PostgreSQL
+- Supervised Learning with scikit-learn
+- Machine Learning with the Experts: School Budgets
+- Unsupervised Learning in Python
+- Deep Learning in Python
+- Network Analysis in Python(Part 1)

 ## Technologies Used